wtsi-npg/baton/doc/index.rst

 * `baton-do`_

-  Perform a mixture of list, chmod, get, put, metamod or metaquery ``baton`` operations specified by arguments supplied as JSON.
+  Perform a mixture of "list", "chmod", "get", "put", "metamod" and "metaquery" ``baton`` operations specified by arguments supplied as JSON.

+  ``baton-do`` supports additional operations currently unavailable in the other programs, namely: "remove" (remove a data object), "mkdir" and "rmdir" (create and remove collections, optionally recursively).

 All of the programs are designed to accept a stream of JSON objects, one for each operation on a collection or data object.
 After each